EsmadaStevens/alx-system_engineering-devops/0x00-shell_basics/README.md

+pwd: prints the absolute pathway of the currents working directory
-ls is used to display the contents of the current directory
+ls: displays all the contents of the currect working directory
+cd: changes the working directory back to the home directory